Hanbok: Goreum

 Goreum refers to the strings that fasten clothes together.

 Traditionally, there are many types of goreum.
-Fabric goreum was potentially used since Gojoseon.
+Fabric goreum was potentially used since Old Chosŏn.
 They were originally practical but often decorative.
 Silla had regulations against types of Dae (belts) and decorative goreum for each Golpoom.
 Southern parts of Korea, including Silla, had a colorful goreum on the front of the neck, which influenced Yayoi culture.
 Parts of Goguryeo style had a fabric goreum loop around the waist with a decorative ribbon to the side like a belt.
 Generally, thin and short ones were used on the inside and more decorative, colourful ones were used on the outside.
 Since the early form of the jeogori was usually wrapped across the front, the outside goreum was placed on the side of the wearer, below the underarm.
 Starting in Joseon dynasty, the goreum slowly moved to the front of the jeogori.
 In the 20th century, the goreum became the commonly known long and wide decorative ribbons on the front of the jeogori and was coined the Ot-goreum.